shelcia/noobcodes-docs/docs/linkedin/sort-characters-by-frequency.md

 ---
 sidebar_position: 79
-tags: [LinkedIn]
+tags: [linkedin]
 ---

 # Sort Characters By Frequency

 ### Problem Statement

-Given a string s, sort it in decreasing order based on the frequency of the characters.
+Given a string `s`, sort it in decreasing order based on the frequency of the characters.
 The frequency of a character is the number of times it appears in the string.

-Return the sorted string.
-If there are multiple answers, return any of them.
+_Return the sorted string.
+If there are multiple answers, return any of them_.

 [Leetcode Link](https://leetcode.com/problems/sort-characters-by-frequency)